-My niece was raised in Virginia, so she has a southern accent, southern mannerisms, and southern customs.
-I absolutely love her!
-Her father takes the Bible so literally, he refused to come to my wedding, even writing a letter quoting Scripture as to the reason why what we were doing was wrong in the eyes of the Lord.
-Small irony, my marriage has lasted twice as long as his did.
-Then he remarried, but I had become a Methodist on purpose by then and wished him well.
+My niece was born and raised in Virginia, has a Southern accent, mannerisms and customs.
+Her father takes the Bible so literally, he refused to attend our wedding, writing a letter quoting Scripture as to why what we were doing was wrong in the eyes of the Lord.
+My marriage lasted twice as long then he remarried, but I had become a Methodist on purpose by then and wished him well.
 Shalom y'all.

-So the college age cousins were comparing classes and possible career paths.
-They are all astonishingly good at math, and there may have been some discussion that I tuned out.
+The college age cousins were comparing classes and possible career paths.
+They are all astonishingly good at mathematics, and there may have been some discussion that I tuned out.
 At one point, there was a lull in the conversation and I casually mentioned that I had managed to go through five years of college without coming out of the closet.
 Then there was a LULL of shock.

-My sister sitting next to me quickly grabbed her Bible, thumbing through gold edges for verses regarding homosexuality.
-Her daughter, seated across from me, lifted her dancer's arms with grace saying, "Welcome, my favorite aunt!"
-Somebody asked if my husband knew.
-He was at the far end of the table from me, buttering an ear of corn in silence.
-His reply, after being told what I said, was something to the effect that I constantly surprise him, then he went back to eating his corn.
+One sister grabbed her Bible, thumbing through gold edges for verses on homosexuality.
+Her daughter lifted her graceful dancer's arms saying, "Welcome, my favorite aunt!"
+Someone asked if my husband knew.
+He sat at the far end of the table, buttering an ear of corn in silence.
+His reply, after being told what I said, was that I constantly surprise him, then went back to eating his corn.